x9090/zer0m0n/README.md

-zer0m0n v0.9
+zer0m0n v1.0
 ============

 zer0m0n is a driver for Cuckoo Sandbox, it will perform kernel analysis during the execution of a malware.
 There are many ways for a malware author to bypass Cuckoo detection, he can detect the hooks, hardcodes the Nt* functions to avoid the hooks, detect the virtual machine...
 The goal of this driver is to offer the possibility for the user to choose between the classical userland analysis or a kernel analysis, which will be harder to detect or bypass.

-Actually, it works for XP 32 bit and 7 32 bit/64 bit Windows machines.
+It works for XP 32 bit and 7 32 bit/64 bit Windows machines.
+This last version should work on every Windows versions.

 CHANGELOG
 =========

+v1.0
++ cuckoo 2.0 compatibility
++ syscalls dynamically retrieved
++ code refactoring
++ several minor changes

 v0.9
 + cuckoo 1.2 compatibility